keatonelvins/lacuna/docs/README.md

 ## Other considerations
 - Prefer regional (layer-wise) over full model compilation (https://docs.pytorch.org/tutorials/recipes/regional_compilation.html)
 - We default to fp32 accumulation (`accum_dtype=torch.float32`) for stability reasons (at the cost of some speed/memory):
-    - For LigerKernel, can pass through starting in `0.6.2`: https://github.com/linkedin/Liger-Kernel/pull/830
+    - For Liger Kernel, can pass through starting in `0.6.2`: https://github.com/linkedin/Liger-Kernel/pull/830
     - For CCE, we pass in `accum_e_fp32` and `accum_c_fp32`: https://github.com/axolotl-ai-cloud/ml-cross-entropy/blob/main/cut_cross_entropy/doc.py